sachinsu/sachinsu.github.io/work_journal/journal2022.md

 -- Genghis khan - a persistent cycle of pragmatic learning, experimental adaptation, and constant revision driven by his uniquely disciplined and focused will.
 He took chinese noodles to west.

-- Prof. Richard Thaler's advice on investing
-    - Put away money to take care of emergency (typically government bonds)
-    - Use low-cost index funds as core holdings.
-Plan on investing for decades.
-    - Decide on Asset allocation

-- Investing#Index fund
-    - TRI - Total returns index - Nifty index values are ignoring dividends but TRI shows figure dividends/bonuses re-invested back.
-    - It is necessary to compare index fund returns with TRI and not index itself.

 - Russian History
     - Post Soviet breakup, two harward economists (Shliefer and sacks) were enlisted as advisors by Russian Govt.
 (Chuikov) as advisors for privatization